fe-data/fe-docs/docs/getting-started/settings.rst

 If you don’t host your domain in the European union (USA flag in dashboard), you have to strip the ``eu`` part from the URL.
 This of course will also works, but it adds some latency to the API request.
 The ‘mg‘ part depends on your DNS settings.

-It is possible to log Mailgun '*Spam complaints*', '*Permanent failures*', '*Temporary failures*' and '*Unsubscribe*' events in the log-table of *Fast Events*.
-You can configure this in the webhooks section of the Mailgun dashboard.
-For the moment other events are discarded.
-Use this as URL ``https://user:password@fillinyourdomain.com/wp-json/fast-events/v1/email/webhook/mailgun``.
-Use a valid WordPress user and an application password in the url and remove the spaces from the application password.

 Mailjet API settings
 ^^^^^^^^^^^^^^^^^^^^
 The settings can be found in the `Mailjet dashboard <https://www.mailjet.com/>`_.
 The URL for the server is: